 Cavco has entered into programs to provide some of the capital used by inventory lenders to finance wholesale home purchases by retailers.
 The Company has also entered into direct commercial loan arrangements with distributors, communities and developers under which the Company provides funds for financing homes and has invested in community-based lending initiatives that provide home-only financing to new residents of certain manufactured home communities (see Note 7 to the Consolidated Financial Statements).
-Further, the Company has invested in and developed home-only loan pools and lending programs to attract third party financier interest and to grow sales of new homes through traditional distribution point as well.
+Further, the Company has invested in and developed home-only loan pools and lending programs to attract third party financier interest and to grow sales of new homes through traditional distribution points as well.

-Cash used for investing activities during the three months ended June 30, 2018 increased compared to the same period last year as the company continues to focus on investing in production capacity and efficiency initiatives, which has led to increased purchases of property, plant and equipment during the current period compared to last year.
+Cash used for investing activities during the nine months ended December 29, 2018 decreased as the prior period included \$1.6 million related to the acquisition of Lexington Homes.
+The Company continues to focus on investing in production capacity and efficiency initiatives, investing an additional \$3.3 million in property, plant and equipment during the current period compared to last year; however, these increases were offset by lower investment purchases.

-Financing activities used \$1.7 million of additional cash during the current period compared to the same period last year, as payments related to stock option exercises and securitized financings were higher in the current period, offset by lower proceeds from secured credit facilities.
+Financing activities used \$3.4 million of additional cash during the current period compared to the same period last year, as there were lower proceeds from secured credit facilities, partially offset by lower payments related to stock option exercises.

 Financings.
-As of June 30, 2018, there were two classes of securitized bond debt outstanding: one totaling \$19.7 million with a coupon rate of 5.20% with a call date in January 2019, and one totaling \$21.8 million with a coupon rate of 5.846% with a call date in July 2019.
-It is anticipated that we will purchase or refinance these facilities prior to their call dates.
+As of December 29, 2018, there were two classes of securitized bond debt outstanding totaling \$38.4 million.
+The securitized portfolio 2005-1, totaling \$19.2 million, had a coupon rate of 5.20%.
+This facility was purchased at its call date in January 2019 for \$19.4 million in cash, which included interest and fees.
+The securitized portfolio 2007-1, totaling \$19.2 million, has a coupon rate of 5.846% and a call date in July 2019.
+It is anticipated that we will repurchase or refinance this facility at or prior to the call date.

 CountryPlace's securitized debt is subject to provisions that require certain levels of overcollateralization.
 Overcollateralization is equal to CountryPlace's equity in the bonds.
 Failure to satisfy these provisions could cause cash, which would normally be distributed to CountryPlace, to be used for repayment of the principal of the related Class A bonds until the required overcollateralization level is reached.
 During periods when the overcollateralization is below the specified level, cash collections from the securitized loans in excess of servicing fees payable to CountryPlace and amounts owed to the Class A bondholders, trustee and surety, are applied to reduce the Class A debt until such time overcollateralization reaches the specified level.
 Therefore, failure to meet the overcollateralization requirement could adversely affect the timing of cash flows received by CountryPlace.
 However, principal payments of the securitized debt, including accelerated amounts, is payable only from cash collections from the securitized loans and no additional sources of repayment are required or permitted.
-As of June 30, 2018, the 2005-1 and 2007-1 securitized portfolios were within the required overcollateralization level.
+As of December 29, 2018, the 2005-1 and 2007-1 securitized portfolios were within the required overcollateralization level.